 Direct your queries to me via email.
 I do not use social networking sites for business communication because of their poor security track records.
 To avoid having to trust third party services, I wrote my own secure private communication system.
 I also have a public chat service.

 I strive for clarity in my writing and clarity in my designs.
 Good writing is vigorous.
 Good design is transparent.
-If your company keeps its documentation in Word format as a matter of policy, I can even make Word docs that look professional.
+I use Adobe’s tools, but if your company keeps its documentation in Word format as a matter of policy, I can make Word docs that look professional.

 I strive to create documents that are useful.
 To lower the volume of your customer support queries, I will consult your support department to determine the most common problems that your users need help with and highlight those issues in your documentation.

+Precision and attention to detail are second nature to me.
 In my former career in Quality Assurance, I discovered and documented variation in material, process, and specification on products with up to multimillion dollar values.
 I know first hand how poorly executed internal documents increase non-conformances.
 I know first-hand how poorly executed manuals influence customer satisfaction and subsequent purchasing decisions.